Kagurabachi: Enchanted Blade Bearers

-The original wielder of the blade Cloud Gouger (刳雲, Kuregumo), Ibuki was a peerless swordsman regarded as equal in skill to Seiichi Samura.
+The original bearer of the blade Cloud Gouger (刳雲, Kuregumo), Ibuki was a peerless swordsman regarded as equal in skill to Seiichi Samura.
 Alongside his younger brother Natsuki, the pair proved nearly invincible in battle.
 Following the Seitei War, Ibuki abandoned swordsmanship for unknown reasons.
-His life ended when Hokuto of the Hishaku assassinated him shortly after Kunishige Rokuhira was murdered.
-Cloud Gouger subsequently passed to Genichi Sojo.
+He was assassinated by Hokuto of the Hishaku shortly after Kunishige Rokuhira was murdered.
+Cloud Gouger subsequently passed to Genichi Sojo, before eventually being bisected by Chihiro.